bwsw/cloudstack-ui/config-guide.md

 ### VM Snapshots Limit

-Allows you to set a maximum amount of vm snapshots.
+Allows you to set the maximum number of VM snapshots.

 For example,